Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: Experimental Results

-\textbf{MultiSPA benchmark.} \Cref{tab:multispa_benchmark} summarizes model accuracy on our MultiSPA benchmark, grouping similar subtasks for clarity (\eg, ``Direction” under “Camera Translation” refers to predicting the camera’s movement along three axes).
-We observe that most existing MLLMs have limited multi-frame spatial understanding ability, performing slightly above random (about 50–60\% accuracy) on qualitative tasks such as depth comparison, camera orientation, and camera translation direction.
-Even worse, they effectively fail entirely on tasks requiring quantitative outputs such as coordinate-based visual correspondence and camera or object movement vectors.
+\textbf{MultiSPA benchmark.} \cref{tab:multispa_benchmark} summarizes model accuracy on our MultiSPA benchmark.
+We observe that most existing MLLMs have limited multi-frame spatial understanding ability, performing slightly above random (about 50–60\% accuracy) on qualitative tasks such as depth comparison and camera translation direction.
+Even worse, these baselines fail on tasks requiring quantitative outputs, such as coordinate-based visual correspondence and camera or object movement vectors.
+SpatialRGPT~\cite{SpatialRGPT} is trained on vast single-image spatial data, but it performs worse than zero-shot InternVL~\cite{InternVL2_0} on MultiSPA, confirming that single-image supervision doesn't transfer to multi-image tasks.

 By contrast, our Multi-SpatialMLLM significantly improves performance across all tasks, achieving an average 36\% gain over the base model.
-On relatively easier qualitative tasks, it gets 80–90\% accuracy (compared to about 50\% for the base model) and outperforms all proprietary models.
-Even on challenging tasks like predicting camera movement vectors, our model attains 18\% accuracy, whereas all other baselines remain near zero.
+On relatively easier qualitative tasks, it gets 80–90\% accuracy and outperforms all proprietary models.
+Even on challenging tasks like predicting camera movement vectors, our model attains much higher accuracy, whereas all baselines remain near zero.
 It is notable that our model has only 8B parameters, which is likely far fewer than those of closed-source models.
 Yet, with the MultiSPA dataset, it matches or even exceeds their performance, validating the effectiveness of our proposed data.

-\textbf{Scalability of Multi-SpatialMLLM.} Certain tasks like estimating the camera's displacement vector remain a significant challenge even for Multi-SpatialMLLM.
-This is perhaps unsurprising, given their high difficulty and unsolved nature despite being a longstanding task in 3D computer vision.
-We hypothesize that the lower performance we observe is in part because of higher data requirements of these tasks due to their challenging nature.